zbray/notes/Inspiration/career-advice.md

-# Career Advice
+## Career Advice

-## Portfolio Tips

-- Show off passion.
-Don’t just have a laundry list of projects.
-Include why you love this work.
-- Keep it up to date
-- Prioritize client work
-- Don't take the first job
+- don't take the first job
 - research every offer
 - ask the right questions:
   - what is the culture like